Lucianefontana/BL_paper_2024/README.md

-This is an exploratory analysis of four biotic proxies and paleoenvironmental datasets from Bosten Lake.
-Proxies: diatoms, cladocerans, ostracodes and Pediastrum (green algae)
+This analysis explores four biotic proxies and paleoenvironmental datasets from Bosten Lake.
+The proxies include diatoms, cladocerans, ostracodes, and Pediastrum (green algae).

-Plots and panels are also added

-Codes are in docx or .txt.
+The analysis includes various plots and panels for visual representation.

+The code is available in DOCX or TXT format.